 Additional resources outside of the University of Manitoba

-Resources and information for TAs working in a remote learning environment including strategies for preparing for your role in supporting Instructors and Students, how to communicate with the Course Instructor to outline their expectations and your roles and responsibilities in the course, and identify key questions to discuss with the Instructor before the course starts.
+Resources and information for TAs working in an online learning environment including strategies for preparing for your role in supporting Instructors and Students, how to communicate with the Course Instructor to outline their expectations and your roles and responsibilities in the course, and identify key questions to discuss with the Instructor before the course starts.

 What is the difference between remote learning and online learning?

-Remote learning is a temporary solution to facilitating courses during an interruption of face-to-face classes due to crisis circumstances (such as the Covid-19 pandemic).
-Courses in Summer and Fall 2020 will be offered using the Learning Management System at the University of Manitoba, UM Learn.
-Remote learning allows instructors to provide continuity in teaching and learning in a way that is quick to set up, reliable, and available to all students, wherever and however they may be learning (e.g. at home, on a mobile device, in various places, and at various times).
-In the future, once it is safe to do so, the intention would be to return to a variety of course delivery methods including face-to-face, blended, and online learning at the University of Manitoba.
+Remote learning was a temporary solution to facilitating courses during an interruption of face-to-face classes due to crisis circumstances (such as the Covid-19 pandemic).
+Courses in Summer and Fall 2020 were offered using the Learning Management System at the University of Manitoba, UM Learn.
+Remote learning allowed instructors to provide continuity in teaching and learning in a way that is quick to set up, reliable, and available to all students, wherever and however they may be learning (e.g. at home, on a mobile device, in various places, and at various times).
+Now, instructors at the University of Manitoba have a variety of course delivery methods including face-to-face, blended, and online learning at the University of Manitoba.

 Online learning takes place within a course that has been developed with the intention to be fully online.
 It takes significant time (often six to nine months) to develop an online course at the University of Manitoba and often involves the support from the Flexible Learning Team at The Centre for the Advancement of Teaching and Learning.
 These courses follow online learning design principles, incorporate online teaching strategies, and use appropriate educational technologies.